Three-point correlation functions in the $\mathfrak{sl}_3$ Toda theory I: Reflection coefficients: Asymptotic expansions: class one Whittaker functions, Gaussian Multiplicative Chaos measures and Toda Vertex Operators

 where $\eta_\eps\coloneqq \frac1{\eps^2}\eta(\frac{\cdot}{\eps})$ is a smooth, compactly supported mollifier.
 The field $\X_\eps$ thus obtained is now a smooth function, so we can take its exponential and set a random measure over $\D$ via

 The limit as $\eps\rightarrow0$ of this random measure is well-defined and is called a \emph{Gaussian Multiplicative Chaos measure}.
-More precisely, assume that $\gamma<\sqrt 2$.
+More precisely, assume that $\gamma<\sqrt 2$\footnote{The assumption that $\gamma<\sqrt 2$ is the optimal one to ensure that all the GMC measures for $1\leq i\leq r$ are well-defined (at least in the subcritical regime).
+The fact that we need to assume that $\gamma<\sqrt 2$ instead of the usual bound $\gamma<2$ stems from the fact that the longest roots have squared norm $2$.
+To recover the usual range of values one would need to rescale $\gamma$ by a multiplicative factor $\sqrt 2$ to take into account the fact that some roots are not normalized.}.
 Then for $1\leq i\leq r$, within the space of Radon measures equipped with the weak topology, the following convergence holds in probability

 where $M^{\gamma e_i}$ is a non-trivial random measure~\cite{Ber,Sha}.

 The polar decomposition~\eqref{eq:rad_ang_dec} of the field $\X$ provides an alternative way of defining the GMC measure defined above.
 Namely the measure $M^{\gamma e_i}$ can be put under the form